 How to make that mushy and spongy tofu delicious

-- Cut it in cubes just before putting the binagoongan sauce.
+- Cut it into cubes just before putting the binagoongan sauce.

-Of course, binangoongan will not be complete without eggplants.
+Of course, binagoongan will not be complete without eggplants.
 Toss it in rice flour before frying.
 This will prevent it from absorbing too much oil.
 Neat trick and it works!

 Hungry for more?
 Try these recipes!